 - 4.1 Before the application of the oversubscription criteria, children with an Education Health Care Plan which names the school will be admitted.
-As a result of this, the published admissions number will be reduced accordingly. - 4.2 The allocation of places up to the planned admissions number is in accordance with the over-subscription criteria below, which are applied in priority order: - Authority Care (PLAC)- a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+As a result of this, the published admissions number will be reduced accordingly. - 4.2 The allocation of places up to the planned admissions number is in accordance with the over-subscription criteria below, which are applied in priority order: - Children in Local Authority Care (looked after children LAC) or Previously in Local Authority Care (PLAC)- a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).